-The postfeminist clean eaters actively position themselves as 'normal'.
-Normalcy has currency in the creation of personas in the sphere of social media communities, keen to convey a message of "real women", or "like me" personas (Duffy and Hund, 2015: 9; Kanai, 2019) and also to convey the assumed "likeability, positivity and 'goodness" that Kanai observes, white middleclass women have historically enjoyed (Kanai, 2019: 56).
+The postfeminist clean eaters actively position themselves as "normal."
+Normalcy has currency in the creation of personas in the sphere of social media communities, keen to convey a message of "real women," or "like me" personas (Duffy & Hund, 2015, p.
+9; Kanai, 2019) and also to convey the assumed "likeability, positivity and 'goodness'" that Kanai observes, white middle-class women have historically enjoyed (Kanai, 2019, p.
+56).
 Constructing normalcy and attempts to create a relaxed, natural, and approachable look that is casual, yet still stylized is evident in the Elle Decoration feature.
 Shaw wears a vintage, pale blue, button-through, summer dress.
-The dress touches the floor and has spaghetti straps, with lace detailing in the centre of the dress.
+The dress touches the floor and has spaghetti straps, with lace detailing in the center of the dress.
 She wears gladiator sandals and has painted toenails to suggest a relaxed, yet glamorous approach to cooking.
 Her styling is juxtaposed with the rustic style of the kitchen, painted in a shade of yellow that resembles the traditional paint company Little Greene's Mister David; described as their "brightest yellow" which "has been used to capture the sun in French country kitchens" (Little Greene Paint, 2018).
-The country style is emphasised by the large terracotta storage jar and the Aga cooker on which she rests her left hand.
+The country style is emphasized by the large terracotta storage jar and the Aga cooker on which she rests her left hand.
 In contrast to Shaw's overt feminine styling, Ferguson and Corrett wear jeans and tops.
-This is a strategy used in the styling of Ella Mills for the cover of healthy (2017) magazine, in which she wears a non-descript grey jumper and denim dungarees.
-This construction of casual, unremarkable feminine attire appears almost dull, in an attempt to deflect attention away from what they are wearing and veers towards conveying understated good taste as historically white middle and upper-class women have been defined as exemplars of decorum and good taste.
+This is a strategy used in the styling of Ella Mills for the cover of Healthy (2017) magazine, in which she wears a nondescript grey jumper and denim dungarees.
+This construction of casual, unremarkable feminine attire appears almost dull, in an attempt to deflect attention away from what they are wearing and veers toward conveying understated good taste as historically white middle and upper-class women have been defined as exemplars of decorum and good taste (see contemporary examples in the television series, What not to Wear, 2001-2007 and Ten Years Younger, 2004).
 In the case of the Elle Decoration article, they conform to this well-rehearsed approach that has become a short-hand for identifying white femininity as modesty and respectability.

-Natasha Corrett's portrait evokes "the patriarchal model of the [respectable] good girl" (Perlmutter 2000 quoted in Hobson, 2005: 122; Manne, 2018).
-Her slightly tilted head and comportment of crossed legs whilst seated on a vintage chair, clasping a mug, convey a persona that she is inherently 'a good girl'.
+Natasha Corrett's portrait evokes "the patriarchal model of the [respectable] good girl" (Perlmutter 2000 quoted in Hobson, 2005, p.
+122; Manne, 2019).
+Her slightly tilted head and comportment of crossed legs whilst seated on a vintage chair, clasping a mug, convey a persona that she is inherently "a good girl" (See Figure 3).